dswenn/dswenn.github.io/library.md

 41. Immunity to Change by Robert Kegan and Lisa Lahey
 42. Sapiens by Yuval Noah Harari
 43. Poor Economics by Abhijit Banerjee and Esther Duflo
+44. Flights by Olga Tokarczuk
+45. The Field Study Handbook by Jan Chipchase

 ## Currently Reading
-44. Flights by Olga Tokarczuk (35%)
+44. Thinking in Systems: A Primer by Donella H. Meadows

 ## Reading List
-45. The Field Study Handbook by Jan Chipchase (50%)
 46. Prophet by Kahlil Gibran (30%)
 47. The Social Labs Revolution: A New Approach to Solving Our Most Complex Challenges by Zaid Hassan
 48. Long Walk to Freedom by Nelson Mandela